xiaoyeye/CNNC/README.md

 #Train new model:

-#step1, users need to provide gene pair candidate list and their labels;
+#step1, users need to provide gene pair candidate list, their labels and their expression data (optional);

 #step2, use get_xy_label_data_cnn_combine_from_database.py to get gene pair NEPDF list and their labels;